tubearchivist/docs/mkdocs/docs/settings/application.md

 - **Playlists**: Full playlist metadata if the video is part of any Playlist/s
 - **Version**: TA version number of the embedded metadata format

+!!! danger "Schema can change"
+    Be aware that the schema in ES changes over time.
+Old outdated metadata might not be able to be restored if the schema is out of sync.
+Ideally after a schema change, sync the metadata again for the new version for best portability.

 ???
 "Examples accessing `ta` metadata"
     Using ffprobe: